Blood donation in India: Regulatory mechanisms

 Human blood is covered under the definition of drug under the Drugs and Cosmetics Act, 1940.
 Blood bank activities are regulated under this act and they are required to obtain timely renewal of the license from Drug Controller General for operation and have to comply with the terms presented in the license.
 It specifies accommodation, manpower, equipment, supplies and reagents, good manufacturing practices, and process control to be followed in Indian blood transfusion services.
 Dual licensing of blood banks by federal and state regulatory bodies was made mandatory in 1993, with a renewal required every 5 years.
 NABH is the main accreditation body for hospitals and blood banks in the country.
 The National Haemovigilance Programme was launched in 2012 to monitor adverse transfusion reactions, and subsequently in 2015 the National Blood Donor Vigilance Programme was initiated.

 The National AIDS Control Organisation (NACO) was formed in 1992 following the outbreak of AIDS.
 Following public interest litigation, a verdict by the supreme court in the case of Common Cause vs. the Union of India in January 1992 led to the establishment of the National Blood Transfusion Council (NBTC) at the federal level and State Blood Transfusion Councils (SBTC) for all the states to review the status of blood transfusion services in the country and conduct annual monitoring visits to blood banks.
 While the regulatory authority is entrusted with the task of drug regulation, NACO and NBTC are the technical bodies that frame guidelines for the practice of transfusion medicine.
 In 2018, an expert working group of the NBTC proposed recommendations on manpower requirements for blood banks, which outlined the minimum number of staff at blood banks and their qualifications.

 The Government of India in 2002 published the National Blood Policy to reiterate the commitment to safe blood and blood components.
 It documents the strategies for making available adequate resources, technology, and training for improving transfusion services apart from outlining methods for donor motivation and appropriate clinical use of blood by clinicians.
 It has also taken steps for research and development in transfusion medicine.
 There have been recommendations to include blood under the National List of Essential Medicines to control pricing transparency and affordability of blood.
-The fragmented nature of organisational types that conduct blood donations, along with advancements in transfusion science and new practices in blood bank management technology have prompted calls from academicians to review and amend the Drugs and Cosmetics Act from time to time.
+The fragmented nature of organisational types that conduct blood donations, along with advancements in transfusion science and new practices in blood bank management technology have prompted calls from academics to review and amend the Drugs and Cosmetics Act from time to time.